 Dr. Matthew Steliga

 Division Chief of Thoracic Surgery at University of Arkansas for Medical Sciences

 Dr. Matthew Steliga leads thoracic surgery at the University of Arkansas for Medical Sciences affiliate cancer center.
-He’s the only pleural mesothelioma specialist and surgeon in the state.
+He is the only mesothelioma specialist doctor in Arkansas.

+Dr. Matthew Steliga